hosomikazuhito/furima-40600/README.md

 ### Association

-- belongs_to :sends
+- belongs_to :destination
-- belongs_to :goods
+- belongs_to :good